wavemaker/docs/website/blog/2025-04-16-reduced-bundle-size-cleanup-i18n-files.md

 ---
-title: "Smaller Bundles, Faster Apps: Cleaning Up Unused i18n files in WM Angular App"
+title: "Optimize Angular Apps: Reduce Bundle Size by Cleaning Up Unused i18n Files"
 author: "Naga Mahesh Reddy Bonamukkala"
 ---
 ---

-Large Angular application bundles can slow down load times, especially on slower networks.
+Large Angular application bundles can slow down load times and degrade app performance, especially on slower networks.
 A common cause is unused localization files from libraries like **Moment.js**, **@angular/global**, and **FullCalendar**.
 These libraries often include support for multiple languages by default, but many applications only require a subset of them.
-Including all locales unnecessarily increases the bundle size and degrades performance.

 By removing these unused files, developers have achieved significant reductions in bundle size—up to 35% for Moment.js and 98% for @angular/global—resulting in faster load times and an improved user experience.

 <!-- truncate -->

+## Why This Matters

-WaveMaker-generated Angular applications previously included unnecessary language files from libraries like **Moment.js**,** @angular/global**, and **FullCalendar**, leading to larger bundles and slower load times.
-We've optimized these libraries to include only the needed locales, reducing bundle size and improving performance.
+WaveMaker-generated Angular applications previously included unnecessary language files from common libraries, leading to larger application bundles sizes.
+We've optimized these libraries to include only the needed language files during the build process.

-## Approaches to Reduce Bundle Size
+## How We Reduced the Bundle Size

 We focused on two main approaches:

 ### 1. Using Webpack To Keep Required Locales

-Instead of bundling all available locales, we identified the specific languages our application needed and used `moment-locales-webpack-plugin` to include only required locales in the build.
-This significantly reduced the bundle size by eliminating unused locale files.
+Instead of bundling all locales, we used the `moment-locales-webpack-plugin` to include only the languages needed by the application.

-Below table shows the difference before and after moment-locales-webpack-plugin  in node modules
+**Before VS After**

 ![](/learn/assets/before-after-node-modules.png)

 The Moment module size was reduced by 65.7% (from 102 KB to 35KB, Gzipped) compared to the original build.

-### 2. Keeping Only Required Locales in AngularJSON Script
+### 2. Including Only Required Locales in angular.json Script

-In Angular applications, @angular/global comes with all language files by default.
-Previously, the dynamic script loading of the build process copied every available locale, unnecessarily increasing the final build size by several megabytes.
+By default, @angular/global includes all language files.
+Previously, the dynamic script loading process copied all locales into the build, inflating the final size.

 A **Pre-Build Script** to add or update **Locales assets in angular.json** was used.
 The pre-build script,